hazelcast/hazelcast-jet/site/docs/concepts/dag.md

 seen all the items, it sends its partial result to `combine` which combines the partial results from all cluster members.
-Since there is much less data after aggregation than before it, this reduces the amount of data exchanged between servers a the cost of using more RAM.
+Since there is much less data after aggregation than before it, this reduces the amount of data exchanged between servers at the cost of using more RAM.